Join our sangha of the heart

 - Private coaching

-While this help is worthy of care, it’s best to seek it elsewhere.
+While this help is worthy of care, it’s not our area of expertise and it’s best to seek this support elsewhere.

 Nurturing the ‘spiritual embryo’